Large Neighborhood and Hybrid Genetic Search for Inventory Routing Problems: Computational experiments

 \textbf{Benchmark Instances.} We test the algorithm on established IRP benchmark instances, categorized into \textit{small} and \textit{large} instance datasets.
 The \textit{small} dataset consists of well-known instances from \citep{archetti2007branch}, while the \textit{large} instances were introduced in \cite{archetti2012hybrid}.

 Each instance in the \textit{small dataset} is defined by three parameters: the planning horizon ($H$), the number of retailers ($n$), and the inventory cost level ($C$).
 The dataset is divided into four categories, covering two values of $H$ ($H = 3$ and $H = 6$) and two levels of inventory cost: low inventory cost (LC) and high inventory cost (HC).
 The number of retailers $n$ in each category ranges from 10 to 50.
 Each problem size includes five distinct instances.
 The number of available vehicles $K$ varies between 2 and 5, resulting in a total of 800 instances in the small dataset.
 The \textit{large dataset} introduced in \cite{archetti2012hybrid} follows a similar structure, with $H = 6$ and $n \in \{50, 100, 200\}$.
 The settings for $C$ and $K$ remain consistent with the small instances.
 For each of the 24 possible parameter combinations ($n$, $H$, $C$, $K$), 10 randomly generated instances were created, leading to a total of 240 large instances.
 More recently, \cite{skaalnes2024new} introduced a new set of IRP instances designed to be more challenging than the benchmark instances described above.
 We refer to the small and large datasets as \textit{benchmark instances}, while we denote the instances from \cite{skaalnes2024new} as \textit{SAHS instances} (named as the initials of the authors).
 In Section~\ref{bench}, we evaluate the HGS algorithm on SAHS instances as well.
 These instances feature varying numbers of retailers (10 to 200), planning horizons of 6, 9, or 12 periods, and multiple vehicle types with capacities of 8, 18, or 38 EUR-pallets.
 Unlike the benchmark dataset, which assumes constant retailer demand, SAHS instances incorporate variable demand over time to better simulate real-world conditions.

 For the tests in Section \ref{Perf}, where stock-out is allowed, we used the small benchmark dataset and set the value of the stock-out penalty $\rho$ as follows: 50, 100, 300, and 1,000,000, the latter being set to a large value to avoid stock-out.
-Thus, we obtained five instances for each original IRP instance.\\
+Thus, we obtained four instances for each original IRP instance.\\

 \textbf{Experimental Setup.} All experiments were conducted on a server equipped with Intel(R) Xeon(R) Gold 6336Y CPUs running at 2.40~GHz.
 Each experiment was executed on a single CPU.
 The open-source code and instances are available at~\url{https://github.com/vidalt/HGS-IRP/}, along with solution details for each instance.